christysoso/capstone/README.md

 # NeighborBooks

 NeighborBooks allows users to geolocate and view book availability at free take a book leave book neighborhood libraries within Vancouver to promote book sharing and community.
-Users can click into a bookshelf on the map to view book availability, take a book as well as had a book or increased visibility/accessibility.
+Users can click into a bookshelf on the map to view book availability, take a book as well as add a book for increased visibility/accessibility.
+A fun way to combine community resources with tech.
 Meant to be best used at 375px for mobile screen sizes.

 ## Required API